 Virginia Landlord-Tenant Act

-Here at RentEasy, we're the property management company that has you covered with a basic overview of the Virginia landlord tenant law.
+Here at RentEasy, we're the management company that has you covered with a basic overview of the local landlord tenant laws in Virginia.

 law virginia tenant landlord

-According to the Virginia Residential Landlord and Tenant Act, tenants in the state of Virginia have a right to:
+According to the Virginia Residential Landlord and Tenant Act, Virginia tenant rights are:

-• Be notified of changes to the Virginia rental agreement agreement.
+• Be notified of changes to the Virginia rental agreement.

 • Have their repair requests answer by the landlord within a reasonable timeframe.

-• Continue living in the rental premises until the landlord has followed the proper eviction procedure to have them removed.
+• Continue living in the dwelling unit until the landlord has followed the proper eviction procedure to have them removed.

 • Enjoy their peace and quiet without disturbance from either the landlord or the neighbors.

-• Have a copy of the written lease or rental agreement listing their rights and responsibilities.
+• Have a copy of any written lease agreement or written rental agreements listing their rights and responsibilities.

-• Have their security deposit returned by the landlord after the lease agreement expires, minus necessary deductions to the security deposit.
+• Have their security deposit returned by the landlord after the lease agreement or rental agreement expires, minus necessary deductions to the security deposit.

-• Pay rent when it is due at the end of the month or else risk eviction.
+• Make rent payments when they are due at the end of the month or else risk eviction.

-• Take good care of the rental premises by notifying the landlord when maintenance issues crop up, and not cause careless or negligent damage.
+• Take good care of the rent premises by notifying the landlord when maintenance issues crop up, and not cause careless or negligent damage.

 • Not disturb the peace and quiet of neighbors, or other tenants in the building.